wcst/ahoy/README.md

 ##JS

+You can see some general guidelines and patterns on the [WCST JS Style Guide](https://github.com/wcst/style#js).

 ###Modules
 We keep it modular.
 Generally, our front-end code uses AMD (http://requirejs.org/docs/whyamd.html).
 We use [require.js](http://requirejs.org) and less frequently, [browserify](http://browserify.org/) for CommonJS support.
-You can see our general guidelines on the [WCST JS Style Guide](https://github.com/wcst/style#js).

   + [Writing Modular JavaScript With AMD, CommonJS & ES Harmony](http://addyosmani.com/writing-modular-js/)
   + [Shared Rendering In Node And The Browser](http://substack.net/shared_rendering_in_node_and_the_browser)